truhlikfredy/imgurDownloader2015/README.md

 Heartbeat
 ---------

-Because I hate downloading some tools to find they are not compatible anymore with given service I will post here from time to time that this tool still works.
+Because I dislike downloading some tools to find they are not compatible anymore with the given service/API, therefore I will post here from time to time that this tool still works.

+**2019/09/15 - tested and working (few fixes applied)**

+**2016/01/16 - tested and working**

 **2015/10/06 - tested and working**

-**2016/01/16 - tested and working**

 Features
 --------

 - Will download all images from single gallery **imgurDownloader.sh**
 - Bulk downloader which download multiple galleries form a list (given in a filename). **imgurListDownloader.sh**
-- Will download given URL into temp folder and display it in specified viewer **imgurView.sh**
+- Will download given URL into temp folder and display it in specified viewer **imgurView.sh** (environment variable imageViewer can change the viewer used)
 - Automatic downloader from clipboard and Xbuffer. **imgurBufferView.sh**
 - Will ignore duplicate galleries and duplicate files.
 - Escapes strange characters in titles.